Routing traffic for a domain in Route 53 to an Amazon Lightsail container service

-to the hosted zone of your domain that points to the default domain of your Lightsail
+You can route traffic for a registered domain, such as example.com, to the applications running on a Lightsail container service.
+You do this by adding an alias record to the hosted zone of your domain that points to the default domain of your Lightsail container service.

-In this tutorial, we show you how to add an alias record for your Lightsail container service to a DNS zone in Route 53.
+In this tutorial, we show you how to add an alias record for your Lightsail container service to a hosted zone in Route 53.
 You can do this only by using the AWS Command Line Interface (AWS CLI).
 It cannot be done using the Route 53 console.

 Note